 2. It’s okay to look like an idiot.

 If there is one vulnerability lesson I’ve learned, this is it.
-And can I say my life got exponentially better once I got it.
+And can I say my life got exponentially better once I understood?
 Many of you may have read about one of my core touchstones in my life which is the ability to “Sacrifice the Queen.”
 You can read it here if you like.
 But I finally arrived at a point where I moved from saying “why?”, to “why not?”

 I love experiencing new places.
 I love trying new things.
-I love pushing myself so far outside my comfort zone you’d think I’d need an oxygenated space suit.
-I have no problems walking in someplace by myself and make a new dozen friends or so.
+I love pushing myself so far outside my comfort zone that you’d think I’d need an oxygenated space suit.
+I have no problems walking in someplace by myself and making a new dozen friends or so.
 Some of my favorite friends and moments have been when I’ve had the balls enough to go it alone.
 I even enjoy traveling alone because it makes you open up to new people and new experiences.

 And I’ve never minded looking stupid.
-Sucking at something is the first step at being really great at something.
+Sucking at something is the first step to being really great at something.
 And I started to learn that most of the time, that’s where all the fun is.
 If you can just let go of worrying about what other people think for two shakes and give it a try.

 This past weekend, I rode bicycles in downtown Austin to a concert.
 It was easier than attempting to park close to the packed venue.
 But it’s definitely not the type of bike I’m used to.
 Any bike I’ve ever owned could have a basket of flowers attached to it and it would look completely at home.
 But that’s not what you get when you date a daredevil who believes brakes are pussy pedals.

-When we got back to the parking garage after the concert, and after lots of vodka and I think there was some tequila in there somewhere, I go to make my attempt to stop, after crushing it the whole time like a boss, I totally busted it.
+When we got back to the parking garage after the concert, and after lots of vodkas and I think there was some tequila in there somewhere, I go to make my attempt to stop, after crushing it the whole time like a boss, I totally busted it.
 Here’s a recreation of the event.

 Ok, it didn’t actually happen like that.
 Basically, I just fell over.
 I don’t even know how, but I fell over, hard.
 I have the monster bruise to prove.
 But…it was hilarious.
-In hindsight I think maybe I should have been embarrassed, but I just can’t be.
+In hindsight, I think maybe I should have been embarrassed, but I just can’t be.
 I had so much fun.

 And I’m definitely certain it won’t be my last crash since I am having to give up running, so my time on a bike is about to increase.
 Afterward, I kept bragging about my first “gnarly crash”, a la Matthew McConaughey.
 Hence why included the clip so you could hear the voice in my head.
 Well, one of them.

-A couple days later I got to try surfing in a lake.
+A couple of days later I got to try surfing in a lake.
 I sucked at that too!
 But oh man, was it fun.

 3. It’s okay to be who you are.

-Stop trying to know everything, look perfect, be perfect and feel perfect.
+Stop trying to know everything, look perfect, be perfect, and feel perfect.
 Fuck perfect.
 It doesn’t exist.
 Be you.
 That’s the coolest thing ever.
 It’s okay to be strong and independent and confident.
 But guess what?
-It’s okay to have your moments where you may need reassurance, or help if you are feeling scared or alone.
+It’s okay to have your moments where you may need reassurance or help if you are feeling scared or alone.
 We all have those times.
 We are a yin and yang.
 We have the good days and the bad days, and the bad days make us just as human as the good days.

 We don’t have to carry around a facade or build big walls around our hearts.

-I really think one of the greatest lessons in my life right now has been experiencing the vulnerability of loving someone but even bigger than that, is becoming vulnerable enough to let them love me back.
+I really think one of the greatest lessons in my life right now has been experiencing the vulnerability of loving someone but even bigger than that is becoming vulnerable enough to let them love me back.
 That’s a new one in my life.
 I’ve never had that before and so I never realized something could make me feel so exhilarated and so utterly terrified at the exact same moment.
 I am quite literally, a fish out of water.

 But then again, isn’t that the whole point?
-Step out of your comfort zone and in to vulnerability and watch the magic happen.
-Bask in the glory of your awkwardness, and carpe the fuck out of that diem.
+Step out of your comfort zone and into vulnerability and watch the magic happen.
+Bask in the glory of your awkwardness, and Carpe the fuck out of that Diem.